 Falsified medicines are fake medicines that pass themselves off as real, authorised medicines.
 Falsified medicines might contain ingredients, including active ingredients, which are of bad quality or in the wrong dose – either too high or too low.
 As they have not been properly evaluated to check their quality, safety and efficacy - as required by strict EU authorisation procedures - this could be detrimental to your health.
-Falsified medicines (the term 'falsified' is used to distinguish the infringement to intellectual property rights, so-called 'counterfeits') are a major threat to public health.
+Falsified medicines are a major threat to public health (the term "falsifie" refers to all forms of falsification, while the term "counterfeit" specifically refers to an infringement to intellectual property rights).
 As falsifications become more sophisticated, the risk that falsified medicines reach patients in the EU increases every year.

-- An obligatory authenticity feature on the outer packaging of the medicines : this feature will be decided at a later stage via a delegated act;
+- Obligatory safety features on the outer packaging of the medicines, to be detailed via a delegated act;

 - A common, EU-wide logo to identify legal online pharmacies.
 This would make it easier to distinguish between legal and illegal online pharmacies throughout the European Union;